brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

-Here on Windows, shared objects are actually .dll files, and on Linux they are .so files.
-However, Node.js uses its own convention - Node.js addons use the .node extension on both platforms, even though they're technically DLLs on Windows and shared objects on Linux.
-So it doesn't matter what extension you use - Node.js will load both.
-I prefer .dll because it's more explicit about what we're actually building.
-Node.js uses .node for cross-platform consistency.
+here on Windows, shared objects are actually .dll files, and on linux they are .so files. however node.js uses its own convention .node extension on both platforms, even though they're technically DLLs on windows and shared objects on linux. the .node extension is required.
+Node.js specifically looks for this extension when loading native addons and won't recognize .dll files as addons.
 <br>
 <br>